dfinity/ic-hs/README.md

 to update.

-Also, the `cabal.project.freeze` file, which exists for the benefit of people building `ic-ref` with plain `cabal` (no nix), can be updated via

-     nix-shell . -A check-cabal-freeze

 Don't worry if you forget to update the `default.nix` file, the CI job `check-generated` checks if these files are in sync and fails with a diff if they aren't.